mariam123-0/Top-10-economies-GDP/README.md

 Data scraped from Wikipedia's *"List of countries by GDP (nominal)"* page (archived version via web.archive.org), correct as of the archive snapshot date.
 GDP figures are nominal, in current USD, and subject to change over time as newer estimates are published.

----

-⭐ If you find this useful, feel free to star the repo or connect with me!